saptarshibasu/cassandra-study/README.md

 * The read repair may be performed either before or after the return to the client
 * If one of the two stronger consistency levels (QUORUM & ALL) is used, the read repair happens before the data is returned to the client
 * If a weaker consistency level is used like ONE, the read repair is optionally performed in the background after returning the data to the client
+* The percentage of reads that result in background repairs for a given table is determined by the `read_repair_chance` and `dc_local_read_repair_chance` options for the table

 ### Anti Entropy Node Repair

 * Anti Entropy Repair is a manually initiated repair operation performed as a part of regular maintenance process
 * It is based on Merkle tree
 * Each table has its own Merkle tree which is created during a major compaction
+* It is a manually initiated operation
+* It first initiates a validation compaction process which creates a Merkle tree for each table and exchanges the tree with the neighbouring nodes for comparion
+* Thw tree is kept only as long as it is needed to share the tree with the neighbouring trees in the ring
+* The advantage of Merkle tree is, it causes much less network traffic for transmission

+## Developer Notes

+* Keyspace level configurations
+  * Replication Factor
+  * Replication Strategy
+  * Durable Writes (Default value - true, enables writing to commit log)
+* Key table level configurations
+  * Compression - (Default value - LZ4)
+  * Cdc (Change Data Capture)
+  * gc_grace_seconds (Default value - 10 days)
+  * Compaction strategies
+  * Read repairs
+  * Speculative Retry
+  * Caching (keys and rows)
+  * Bloom filter false positive rate
+* Using network storage like SAN & NAS are strongly discouraged for storage and considered **anti-patterns**
+* **Key Data Types**
+  * tinyint (1 byte), smallint (2 byte), int (32 bit signed), bigint (64 bit signed), varint (arbitrary precision integer - Java BigInteger)
+  * float (32-bit IEEE-754), double (64-bit IEEE-754), decimal (variable precision decimal)
+  * text, varchar (UTF8 encoded strings)
+  * set, map (In general, use set instead of list)
+  * uuid (Version 4), timeuuid (Version 1) - good for surrogate key
+  * timestamp (Date and time with millisecond precision, encoded as 8 bytes since epoch), time (Value is encoded as a 64-bit signed integer representing the number of nanoseconds since midnight), date (Value is a date with no corresponding time value; Cassandra encodes date as a 32-bit integer representing days since epoch (January 1, 1970))
+  * inet (IP address string in IPv4 or IPv6 format)
+  * blob (Arbitrary bytes (no validation))
+  * counter (Distributed counter)
+  * boolean
+* frozen (UDT or collections) - A frozen value serializes multiple components into a single value.
+Non-frozen types allow updates to individual fields.
+Cassandra treats the value of a frozen type as a blob.
+The entire value must be overwritten.

+## Operations

+* Trigerring Auto Entropy repair - `nodetool repai`

+## Hardware

+* **Generic Guidelines**
+  * The more memory a DataStax Enterprise (DSE) node has, the better read performance.
+More RAM also allows memory tables (memtables) to hold more recently written data.
+Larger memtables lead to a fewer number of SSTables being flushed to disk, more data held in the operating system page cache, and fewer files to scan from disk during a read.
+The ideal amount of RAM depends on the anticipated size of your hot data
+  * Insert-heavy workloads are CPU-bound in DSE before becoming memory-bound.
+All writes go to the commit log, but the database is so efficient in writing that the CPU is the limiting factor.
+The DataStax database is highly concurrent and uses as many CPU cores as available
+  * SSDs are recommended for all DataStax Enterprise nodes.
+The NAND Flash chips that power SSDs provide extremely low-latency response times for random reads while supplying ample sequential write performance for compaction operations
+  * DataStax recommends binding your interfaces to separate Network Interface Cards (NIC).
+You can use public or private NICs depending on your requirements
+  * DataStax recommends using at least two disks per node: one for the commit log and the other for the data directories.
+At a minimum, the commit log should be on its own partition.
+  * DataStax recommends deploying on XFS or ext4.
+On ext2 or ext3, the maximum file size is 2TB even using a 64-bit kernel.
+On ext4 it is 16TB
+  * Partition Size - a good rule of thumb is to keep the maximum number of rows below 100,000 items and the disk size under 100 MB
+  * As a production best practice, use RAID 0 and SSDs

+* **Production Recommended Values**
+  * System Memory - 32GB per node (transactional)
+  * Heap - 8GB
+  * CPU - 16 core
+  * Disk - RAID 0 SSD
+  * File System - XFS
+  * Network Bandwidth (Min) - 1000 MB/s
+  * Partition Size (Max) - 100 MB (100,000 rows)

 ## References